dskloetd/rollup-bug/README.md

 `output/main.js` and notice that several modules are not inside a "require wrapper" while all but `main.js` and `module1.js` have a circular dependency on each other.

+Note that the order in which the modules are loaded is not deterministic and depends on when the filesystem responds.
+It might be possible to reproduce the bug with fewer files but that also makes it more likely that the bug accidentally doesn't happen.